How to Open or Reactivate Your Bank Account When Returning to Colombia

 If you have savings abroad — in a bank account in Spain, the United States, or in an app like Wise — and you want to bring them to Colombia while you finish activating your local account, there are ways to do it without paying absurd commissions.

 Remitly: One of the most used services by Colombians returning home.
-You can send from more than 20 countries directly to a Colombian bank account or to Nequi.
-The exchange rate is usually better than traditional banks and transfers arrive in minutes or a few hours.
+You can send money from over 20 countries directly to a Colombian bank account or Nequi.
+The exchange rate is usually better than that of a traditional bank, and transfers arrive in minutes or a few hours.

 Wise (formerly TransferWise) is also popular among those coming from Europe, with competitive rates and direct transfers to Colombian accounts.

-A legal consideration: if you bring more than USD 10,000 in physical cash when you arrive, you must declare it at the airport.
-For electronic transfers there is no amount limit, but the bank can ask you to justify the source of funds if the amount is large — generally more than USD 10,000 equivalent.
-Keep the statements from your foreign bank, that will resolve it.
+A legal consideration: if you physically bring more than USD 10,000 in cash upon arrival, you must declare it at the airport.
+For electronic transfers, there is no limit, but the bank may ask you to justify the source of funds if the amount is large—generally the equivalent of more than USD 10,000.
+Keep your foreign bank statements; that will resolve it.

 📖 Keep reading

 Just arrived in Colombia after years abroad?
-This guide covers everything you need to do in the first 30 days — ID, health insurance, tax registration, housing and more.
+This guide covers everything you need to do in the first 30 days—cédula, EPS, RUT, housing, and more.

-Complete guide for returning Colombians →The most common mistakes when returning and needing a bank
+Complete guide for the returning Colombian →The most common mistakes when returning and needing a bank

 1. Waiting too long to go to the bank.
-The first week is the most chaotic but also when you need the active account the most.
+The first week is the most chaotic, but it is also when you need your account active the most.
 Don't leave it for week two.

 2. Going to the bank without proof of address.
-This is the document that most often holds up the process.
-If you're staying at a family home or temporary rental, ask the owner for a certificate from day one.
+This is the document that most often causes delays.
+If you are staying with family or in a temporary rental, ask the owner for a proof of residence from day one.

 3. Not having a Colombian phone number before going to the bank.
 All banks will want to register a local number.
 If you arrive with a foreign number, the process becomes unnecessarily complicated.

-4. Trying to open a credit card the same day.
-The savings account is the first step.
-The card requires credit history.
-If you've been abroad for years, your Datacrédito may be at zero or have old entries.
+4. Trying to open a credit card on the same day.
+A savings account is the first step.
+A credit card requires a credit history.
+If you have been away for years, your Datacrédito score might be at zero or have old entries.
 Give the process time.

-5. Forgetting to check pending debts.
-Unpaid credit card debts can follow you, as can negative reports in risk centers.
-Before going to the bank, check TransUnion or Datacrédito to see if anything is registered in your name.
+5. Forgetting to check for outstanding debts.
+Unpaid credit card debts can follow you, as can negative reports in credit bureaus.
+Before going to the bank, check TransUnion or Datacrédito to see if anything is registered under your name.

 ❓ Can I open a bank account in Colombia without proof of address?

-Some banks allow it with a residence declaration signed at the branch, but most ask for a physical document.
-Easiest way: ask the landlord or the person you're staying with to sign a simple certificate with the address and their ID number.
-It doesn't need to be notarized.
+Some banks allow it with a signed declaration of residence at the branch, but most require a physical document.
+The easiest way: ask your landlord or the person you are staying with to sign a simple statement with the address and their ID number.
+It does not need to be notarized.

 ❓ How long does it take for a reactivated account to become active?

-Same day in most cases.
-If it's reactivation at a Bancolombia or Davivienda branch, you leave with an operational account.
-If there's any block due to outdated information or incorrect cell phone number, it can take up to 3 business days.
+In most cases, the same day.
+If it is a reactivation at a Bancolombia or Davivienda branch, you will leave with an operational account.
+If there is a block due to outdated information or an incorrect phone number, it can take up to 3 business days.

-❓ Can I open a bank account if I'm reported in Datacrédito?
+❓ Can I open a bank account if I have a negative report in Datacrédito?

 Yes.
-A basic savings account doesn't require good history in risk centers.
-The Datacrédito report only affects loans and cards.
+A basic savings account does not require a good credit history.
+A Datacrédito report only affects loans and credit cards.
 To open a savings or checking account, the bank only needs to identify you and verify your address.

-❓ How does the transaction limit work in Nequi?
+❓ How does the transaction limit work on Nequi?

-The basic account has a limit of $3,000,000 COP per transaction and $12,000,000 COP monthly.
-If you need to move more, you have to certify the account by upgrading with additional documentation — the process is done from the app itself in less than 10 minutes.
+The basic account has a limit of $3,000,000 COP per transaction and $12,000,000 COP per month.
+If you need to move more, you must certify the account by leveling up with additional documentation—the process is done from the app itself in less than 10 minutes.

-❓ Can I receive a salary in Nequi?
+❓ Can I receive my salary in Nequi?

 Yes.
-Many companies and contractors already pay by direct transfer to Nequi.
-For formal employment under an employment contract, most employers prefer a traditional bank account, but Nequi works perfectly for fees, services and independent work.
+Many companies and contractors already pay via direct transfer to Nequi.
+For formal employment under a labor contract, most employers prefer a traditional bank account, but Nequi works perfectly for fees, services, and freelance work.

-Did you have any complications reactivating your bank account when you returned?
-Or did you find any tricks that aren't in this guide?
-Leave your experience in the comments — it helps a lot for those who are arriving.
+Did you have any complications when reactivating your bank account upon returning?
+Or did you find a trick that isn't in this guide?
+Leave your experience in the comments—it is very helpful for those who are just arriving.

 Comments